About Ground Works

 How does it work?

 The core of Ground Works is a compendium of projects, critically reviewed for their interdisciplinary research aims and impact.
 Successfully reviewed projects are accompanied by rich media and, in some cases, reflection by contributors about process and best practices.
 Search and indexing capability will facilitate discovery of projects for those both new to, and familiar with, the growing field of arts-inclusive interdisciplinary research.

 As part of the Alliance for the Arts in Research Universities (a2ru), select projects also receive further examination and analysis of the collaborative process in an effort to illuminate and understand the mechanisms and conditions that foster these innovative projects.
 Project contributors will work with a team from a2ru to rigorously articulate, document, and reflect on the modes of collaboration found within their work.
 Through co-authored whitepapers, interviews, presentation and conversation, each project will join a community ‘lab’ to discover knowledge, best practices and insight around interdisciplinary processes.

-- Suitability Review (10 day turnaround) - New submissions are reviewed by (Managing) Editors to check they fit the scope of the journal and showcase interesting interdisciplinary explorations.
+- Suitability Review (<10-day turnaround) - New submissions are reviewed by (Managing) Editors to check they fit the scope of the journal and showcase interesting interdisciplinary explorations.
 Submissions to this stage are brief, requiring only a short summary of the project, a statement of relevance, and appropriate links.
-This can be completed in under 15 minutes.

-- Project Review (1 month turnaround) - Projects that progress to the second stage are asked to provide a 1,000 word narrative and media for their project.
-This is examined by three external reviewers.
+- Project Review (2-month turnaround) - Projects that progress to the second stage are asked to provide a 1,000 word narrative and media for their project.
+This is examined by two external reviewers.
 Successful projects are included in our online compendium of projects and invited to contribute reflections and best practice on process.